 So I Found a Way to Overcome Book Storage & Space Issues

-With limited space, I was happy to find a book display holder that didn’t have a big footprint.
+With limited space, I was happy to find a book display holder that didn’t have a big footprint (Or a big pricetag).
 I was skeptical at first when I saw it on Amazon because it was not very big.
 I went for it and was able to fit about 24 books and a dozen magazines on it!
 This thing is small, but surprisingly, it holds A LOT of books and magazines of different sizes.
 The picture below shows the way we use it.
-My 10 year old child (who is almost as tall as me now!) uses it more than any other book holder or shelf I’ve ever used without being directed to.
+My 11 year old child (who is almost as tall as me now!) uses it more than any other book holder or shelf I’ve ever used without being directed to.

 It’s possible you may need a little bit more storage variety in a unit.
 I found another one that has really good reviews.
 It has about the same amount of sling shelves like mine, but adds some more creative storage.
 It’s a little bit taller.
 It has storage boxes on the bottom and a safety feature with a wall anchor bracket.

 Common Book Storage Questions

 What is the best way to store books?